YouTubeHDR/hdr_metadata/README.md

 # Drag and Drop App for MAC OS
 You may download the pywrapmkvmerge.app in [/macos](/macos) and drag a `.mov` file to the app.
 Two metadata ingested video will be automatically generated.
 One video is named as `*_PQ.mkv`, which is created with the command line above.
 The other video is named as `*_HLG.mkv`, which is created using the same command but with `--colour-transfer-characteristics = 0:18`.

+If you want to specify a 3D Look-Up Table (LUT) as the hint to YouTube's SDR downconversion, select both the LUT and the HDR video, and drag and drop them on the app.
+The tool will automatically attach the LUT to the generated `*.mkv files.